What is a Cash ISA?

 There’s also no limit on how many of these ISA accounts you hold.
 Charles Stanley only offers Stocks & Shares ISAs.

-Cash ISAs can be transferred between providers, but many investors do not realise it is also possible to switch from a Cash ISA to a Stocks and Shares ISA without losing the valuable tax-free status of their savings – simply by completing a transfer request.
-It’s possible to switch back again if you need to.
+Yes.
+You can arrange a Cash ISA transfer between different providers, plus its possible to transfer a Cash ISA to a Stocks and Shares ISA without losing the valuable tax-free status of the savings – simply by completing a transfer request with the provider you want to transfer to.
+It’s also possible to switch back to Cash ISA savings again if you need to according to the current Cash ISA transfer rules.

 Valuable flexibility